-(1) We have reserved 6,288,901 shares of Class B common stock for issuance under our 2003 stock incentive plan, of which an increase of 1,274,948 to the authorized number of shares available under the plan occurred on January 1, 2005 as a result of the "evergreen provision" under the plan.
-The "evergreen provision"

-provides for annual increases in the number of shares available for issuance under the plan, on the first day of our fiscal year, equal to 5% of the outstanding shares of Class B common stock (including any shares of Class B common stock issuable upon conversion of any outstanding capital stock) on such date.
+(1) We have reserved 8,261,427 shares of Class B common stock for issuance under our 2003 stock incentive plan, which includes an increase of 1,972,526 shares to the authorized number of shares available under the plan which occurred on January 1, 2006 as a result of the "evergreen provision" under the plan.
+The "evergreen provision" provides for annual increases in the number of shares available for issuance under the plan, on the first day of our fiscal year, equal to 5% of the outstanding shares of Class B common stock (including any shares of Class B common stock issuable upon conversion of any outstanding capital stock) on such date.

 (2) In connection with our initial public offering in April 2004 we granted warrants to the underwriters in that offering to purchase an aggregate of 120,000 shares of Class B common stock upon exercise thereof at an exercise price of \$8.45 per share.
 The warrants are exercisable over a four year period commencing on April 5, 2005 and ending April 5, 2009.
+As of December 31, 2005, approximately 6,500 warrants remained unexercised.